Free School Meals and Application Form

 Free School Meals: this is one aspect of support available to families of low income.
 Free School Meals is part of the Pupil Premium Grant

-If you receive Universal Credit please download the application form from our school website or collect from our school office to apply for the Pupil Premium/Free School Meals.
 If your child is in Reception or Years 1 or 2 and is already receiving the free school meal, you still need to apply to enable the school to receive the Pupil Premium Funding for your child.
 If your child is in Key Stage 2 (Years 3-6) you will need to apply to receive the Pupil Premium Grant which will then enable your child to receive a free school meal each day in addition to the funding the school receives.

 Background to the Grant